 - Let cool on a wire rack for 5 minutes, then carefully remove the cakes from the pans by running a paring knife around the edges to loosen.
 Working with one pan at a time, carefully turn the pan over onto a wire rack.
 The cakes should slide out easily.
 Let cool completely on the wire rack.

 - To frost, place one cake onto a cake plate or plate.
-Add 1/3 of the Quick Chocolate Frosting to the top of the cake.
+Add 1/3 of the frosting to the top of the cake.
 Spread to the edges.
 Top with the second layer and the remaining frosting, then spread over the top and the sides.
 Add sprinkles if desired.

 Gluten-free: Use cup for cup gluten-free flour blend in place of the wheat flour.